Covid: foodbanks; domestic abuse; hospice care; facemasks and other protective clothing; homelessness; laptops for children.

 Our Vocational and Sports and Entertainment colleagues had plans for us with possible visits to Margate caves and an interesting evening learning something about the Windfarm off the Thanet coast.

 We like to stretch our legs and look forward to our country walks, rounded off with a deserved pint.
 Perhaps also a bit of clay pigeon shooting?
-Covid put paid to all these plans, but thanks to the marvellous vacinnation programme there may be a way through.
-Crazy golf and a meal at Quex is now planned for 21 June.
+Covid put paid to all these plans, but thanks to the marvellous vacinnation programme there may be a way through. with Crazy golf and a meal at Quex in 21 June 2021.
 Who would have thought this could cause such excitement?
+And we have picked up since then with a visit to the theatre, a bowling evening and more.

 'What We Do' Main Pages: